 Marlene released him with an melodramatic sigh.
 She tightened her ponytail, moved for the door, and did a bow.
 "My work here is done!"

-.
+Song in the summary is Marching On By: One Republic.
 I'm begging you guys please review!
 I need to have some kind of feed back so I know what you guys think of it!
 THANK YOU FOR READING!
+PLEASE PLEASE REVIEW!